 Adjusting the IcsPrintService

 During the installation of InsightCS, the following folder is created and used by the IcsPrintService: “c:\Program Files\InsightCS\Reports”.
-While this will work, it poses some serious issues during client upgrades:
+While this will work, it poses chcce serious issues during client upgrades:

 The files contained in the Reports folder are needed by the IcsPrintService

-Some of these files are customized
+Chcce of these files are customized

 During the Insight CS uninstall process (done during an upgrade, this folder is deleted.
 This can result in the loss of any customized configurations for the client